 Moreover, in May 2014, the launch of the WooCommerce Booking plugin happened and right after that, its very first free theme Storefront made its entry in November 2014.
 And looking at times, with each passing year the revenue of WooCommerce started to break its own record.

 The year 2015 has been the most successful year in WooCommerce history.
-It generated over 7M$ in profit among which 30% of it were from online stores and the majority rest of it were due to its acquaintance with Automattic that year.
+It generated over 7M$ in profit among which 30% of it were from online stores and the majority rest of it was due to its acquaintance with Automattic that year.

 WooCommerce's journey of excelling in the eCommerce industry began from here.
 And after that WooCommerce never had to look back ever again.